valmadera/SQL_project_data_job_analysis/README.md

      5;
 ```
 ![Most In-Demand Skills For Data Analyst](graphs/query_5.jpg)
-*This graph was built in Excel with the data results from my query*
+*Graph built on Excel by Valeria Madera*

 ### 6. What are the most optimal skills to learn as a remote Data Analyst?